As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 Flare pistols work the same as ordinary handguns.
 Each has a trigger that releases the hammer when pulled.
 The hammer then uses the energy the main spring stores to send a strong force toward the firing pin, striking the flare’s back.
 The flare shoots off the barrel, which pivots for loading and unloading.

-Sending distress signals is the number one use of flare pistols.
-You fire one to make your presence known to anyone nearby, and broadcast you need help at sea or on land.
-Handheld flares can alert others of your exact location more accurately, but aerial ones are more efficient in revealing your general whereabouts to prospective rescuers at greater distances.
+Sending distress signals is the primary use of flare guns.
+You fire one to make your presence known to anyone nearby and to broadcast that you need help at sea or on land.
+Handheld flares can more accurately alert others to your exact location, but aerial flares are more efficient at revealing your general whereabouts to prospective rescuers at greater distances.
+Although flare pistols don’t fire live ammunition, you can use them for self-defense and ward off threats.

 Flare cartridges contain strontium nitrate, producing a bright red or red-orange spectacle lasting for a few seconds.
 An aerial flare’s range depends on the device.
 For example, the Orion Safety Alerter Basic can send a distress signal up to an altitude of 500 feet.
 Parachute flares stay airborne longer and are visible at any time of the day.

 Flare guns save lives.
-Watercraft and aircraft usually have them to give accident survivors a way to communicate with first responders and Good Samaritans in case of emergency, and speed up search and rescue.
+Watercraft and aircraft usually have them to give accident survivors a way to communicate with first responders and good Samaritans in an emergency, and speed up search and rescue.
 The authorities may require you to bring a flare pistol and a minimum number of flares before you embark on your adventure.

 A signal pistol works wonders only when used correctly.
 Launching two flares in a row is better than one because it allows helpers to determine their origin.
 That said, you should conserve your rounds.

 State governments may classify these pyrotechnic products as explosives.
-Regulators have rules for disposing of these hazardous substances properly.
+Regulators have rules for properly disposing of these hazardous substances.

 Flare pistols can inflict severe injury and be lethal.
 Their muzzle velocities are generally too low to penetrate the human body, though.
 Firing a burning projectile may burn or set your target ablaze, but your aggressor can also deflect the flare unharmed.

-Compared to traditional firearms, flare guns shoot one at a time only, and can be inaccurate and unpredictable.
+Compared to traditional firearms, flare guns only shoot one at a time, and they can be inaccurate and unpredictable.
 An assailant who understands how they work knows you’ll be defenseless if you miss your shot.
-Knives and pepper sprays may offer better protection when facing a lethal threat.
+Knives and pepper sprays may offer better protection against lethal threats.

 Then again, pulling the trigger on a launcher that can blast a glowing ball of flame and create a loud noise may deter wild animals.
-Using it to protect yourself against large predators — like a bear — can spare you from sustaining a life-threatening injury in a remote location.
+Using it to protect yourself against large predators, such as a Grizzly bear, can spare you from sustaining a life-threatening injury in a remote location.

 Although a signal pistol is unlikely to immobilize your attacker, you must still use it cautiously.
 Observe gun safety when handling it to avoid inadvertently causing burn damage to anyone or starting a costly fire.

-The legality of flare pistols can vary from jurisdiction to jurisdiction, but the law generally allows them under proper circumstances.
-The authorities want the public to learn how to use these emergency devices, so they’re typically available for sale to anyone over 18.
+The legality of flare pistols can vary by jurisdiction, but the law generally allows them under certain circumstances.
+The authorities want the public to learn how to use these emergency devices.

 However, misusing these safety tools — like firing one to cause a false alarm — may make you a felon.
-A felony conviction may involve jail time and a hefty fine, and may deprive you of buying and possessing flares in the future.
+This conviction may involve jail time and a hefty fine, and it may deprive you of buying and possessing flares in the future.

-Furthermore, modifying signal pistols to make them capable of shooting conventional bullets may or may not be illegal.
+Modifying signal pistols to fire conventional bullets may or may not be illegal.
 You may even carry one in states that consider it a firearm for lawful use.
-However, using a flare gun to commit a crime is almost certainly against the law anywhere.
-Having it when committing a crime may increase your sentence.
+However, using a flare gun to commit a crime is illegal, and having it on hand when committing a crime may increase your sentence.

-As with other safety devices, flare pistols can backfire on you.
-They can bail you out when you’re in a bind but turn your life upside down when misused, so handle them responsibly.
+As with other safety devices, flare pistols can backfire.
+They can bail you out when you’re in a bind, but misusing them can turn your life upside down.
+Always handle flare guns responsibly.